 My own mother went grey at a young age, and now that she’s in her 70s, she has a beautiful halo of silver curls.

-Still, there are always those mornings when I stand in front of the mirror and feel completely brought down by my grey.
+Still, there are always those mornings when I stand in front of the mirror and feel completely brought down by my grey hair.
 When I first started growing out the dye in my hair, it was still dark with streaks of white, but over the past few years, it’s turned much lighter.
 People tend to assume that I’m being bold and daring by showing my true color—which is funny if you think about it because I’m actually not doing anything at all.

 When you have older-looking hair, it can make you feel older, especially when someone stands up to give you their seat on the bus because they’ve only seen you from behind.